 However, there are various other factors connected to these costs.
 For example, renting an apartment would mean just renting out a space to stay.
 But, when you rent a condo unit, you get access to better amenities and facilities in the renting costs too.
 A condo lease gets you to access to different facilities such as gym, a party room, lounge facilities, fitness centres and much more!

 These are added utilities that come automatically as a part of renting out a condo.
-Thus, the cost difference and saving actually reverses in the two cases.
+Thus, the cost and saving actually reverses in the two cases.
 The better-suited option for an individual would vary in Condo vs Apartment as the needs and priorities of each individual would differ too.

 4. Facilities That You Get for the Money You Pay